teohaik/gtgh-java-db-lesson/README.md

 # gtgh-java-db-lesson

-## Source code from the Get Trained - Get Hired classs about Java database programmign with JDBC
+## Source code from the Get Trained - Get Hired classs about Java database programming with JDBC

 to use this code, first create a database ```javauser```